 I hate when everyone has to conform to a certain way, wear certain stuff etc. It’s such a bore and sucks away all of the individuality.

-I spent a long time with Trav Chris Wardle, so his art has somewhat inspired me, especially his dedication to it, picking up his pen/pad whenever he gets a minute and the way he free hands stuff has kinda made me feel more relaxed when I try and create stuff.
+I spend a long time with Trav Chris Wardle, so his art has somewhat inspired me, especially his dedication to it, picking up his pen/pad whenever he gets a minute and the way he free hands stuff has kinda made me feel more relaxed when I try and create stuff.